wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDS_Streams_1-0.md

 Read characteristics of the stream are determined by the type and the PropertyOverrides of the stream.
 The interpolation mode for non-index properties can be defined and overridden at the stream level.
 For more information about type read characteristics, see [Types](xref:sdsTypes1-0).

-When specifying property interpolation overrides, if the SdsType InterpolationMode is ``Discrete``, it cannot be overridden at any level.
-When InterpolationMode is set to ``Discrete`` and an event it not defined for that index, a null value is returned for the entire event.
+If the SdsType InterpolationMode is ``Discrete``, it cannot be overridden at any level.
+When InterpolationMode is set to ``Discrete`` and an event is not defined for that index, a null value is returned for the entire event.